rob-blackbourn/jetblack-messagebus/docs/clients.md

 ### Entitlements

-A sequence of UUIDs.
+A set of ints.
 These are sent in an authorization response, and then when sending or publishing data.
-The server will only forward data to a client for the UUIDs it has been authorized with.
+The server will only forward data to a client for the intss it has been authorized with.